All you need to known about gluten allergies in cats

 What exactly is gluten?

 Gluten is the name for a group of proteins found in cereals, particularly in wheat.
-Wheat is similar to rye, barley and oats.
+Wheat is similar to rye, barley and spelt.
 And so these cereals contain a quantity of gluten too.

 What are the symptoms of a gluten allergy?